Computer graphics ...

 for some days.

-Course INF251 on computer graphics is taught in spring.
+Course INF251 on computer graphics is taught in fall.

 Per-semester information for INF251 is available for:

-INF251 on computer graphics is given in English language.
+INF251 on computer graphics is given in English.

 Three semesters of basics in informatics